calico/borzoi-paper/analysis/README.md

 The examples assume that you have
 - installed a conda environment named 'borzoi_py310',
-- cloned the 'borzoi' and 'borzoi-paper' github repositories to your home folder,
+- cloned the 'borzoi' and 'borzoi-paper' repositories to your home folder,
-- downloaded the borzoi training data folders to '~/borzoi/examples/data',
+- downloaded the borzoi training data to '~/borzoi/examples/data',
-- downloaded the QTL data folders to '~/borzoi/examples/data/qtl_cat',
+- downloaded the QTL data to '~/borzoi/examples/data/qtl_cat',
-- and configured the borzoi repository (instructions [here](https://github.com/calico/borzoi?tab=readme-ov-file#installation)).
+- and configured the borzoi repository ([instructions](https://github.com/calico/borzoi?tab=readme-ov-file#installation)).